 They are downright addicting.

-I made these stuffed cookie bars again this past weekend for three reasons.
+I made these stuffed cookie bars again this past weekend for two reasons.
 First… look at them.
-The drippy sweet peppermint goo is an obvious excuse to make them again and again.
+The melty peppermint filling is an obvious excuse to make them again.
+And again.
+And again.

 I only used 1 and 1/4 cups of mini chocolate chips in the cookie dough because there is extra chocolate going into the middle layer with the peppermint patties.
 I didn’t want the chocolate to overpower the mint OR the cookie dough base itself.